rexresearch

 measuring the average thickness of the absorbed water film.
 The

-average thickness was obtained by measuring both the weight of the
+average thickness was obtained by measuring both the weight of

-water captured film and the size of the water captured film.
-The
+the water captured film and the size of the water captured film.

-measurements show that the nanosegregant was superhydrophilic
+The measurements show that the nanosegregant was

-possessed a great water-capturing capacity (retaining a water film
+8[deg.]) and possessed a great water-capturing capacity

-as thick as 3.0 millimeters.
+(retaining a water film as thick as 3.0 millimeters.

-When the drying process was expedited, i.e., fast drying in vacuum
+When the drying process was expedited, i.e., fast drying in

-3 hrs, e.g., 4.0 or 5.0 hrs, the superhydrophilicity and
+for more than 3 hrs, e.g., 4.0 or 5.0 hrs, the

-water-capturing capacity of the nanosegregant remained about the
+superhydrophilicity and water-capturing capacity of the

-same.
-AFM images revealed that the nanosegregant had a round or
+the nanosegregant had a round or elongated shape.
+The average

-were -70.0 and -2.4 ran,
+width and height of the nanosegregant were -70.0 and -2.4 ran,

 respectively.
 The maximum length of the elongated nanosegregant